How To Care for Wood Furniture

 For example, if you have kids who love to have fun with their food at dinner or tend to get creative on the dining table with crayons, oak or walnut wood will be your way to go as these can be cleaned easily.
 On the other hand, teak requires a more intensive cleaning and care method but will patina and change over time if you have time to keep up with it.

 Whether you own a dining table, coffee table, or sideboard, it is always best to add extra protection between your wood furniture and anything placed on it.
 Slipping a coaster underneath a hot mug of coffee or a glass of water is the easiest method of preventive care.
 Additionally, placemats are a great option to slip onto your dining table before a meal to prevent any hot plates or condensation from directly touching the surface.
-We love the contrast of the Signal Placemat against an oak or teak dining table.

 The goal is to prevent any rings from being left on the wood and stop any unwanted moisture from creeping into the wood itself.
 While this is go-to care for all wood types, teak is a wood that is especially important to avoid adding unwanted moisture too, even water, as this will change the color of the wood.